dativebase/old/docs/about.rst

 since these two applications will not be interdependent their documentation will be kept separate also.

-The OLD is intended to be setup on a web server.
+The OLD is intended to be set up on a web server.
 However, it can also easily be installed on a personal computer for, say, developmental or experimental purposes.
 For detailed installation instructions see the :ref:`installation-section` section.